Compromise by "multimatum": Introduction

 In addition to the two detailed applications, we illustrate our results with simple examples of single-peaked preferences, facility-location problems, and random social choice with expected-utility preferences.
 For each of these widely-studied environments, our proposal provides an appealing solution.

-Finally, we should say something about how the results ought to be interpreted.
-The most straightforward interpretation is normative.
-The compromise rule itself is, we believe, normatively attractive; and if a social planner wishes to implement it, they need only ensure that bargaining proceeds according to the multimatum protocol we have specified.
-In fact, given access to an objective measure of size like $\nu$, it is hard to imagine any other way to proceed.
-The two negotiating parties can manipulate the reported cardinal scale of their utility.
-The use of $\nu$ shuts down any discussion of cardinal welfare comparisons while allowing for a compromise between what the two parties want.
-On the implementation side, all the planner needs is access to the measure $\nu$.

-Less immediate and more controversial is a positive interpretation.
-Our bargaining protocol is quite natural.
+Finally, we suggest a positive interpretation of the multimatum.
+Our bargaining protocol seems quite natural, and as ``realistic'' as other well known non-cooperative models of bargaining.
 In practice, real-world bargaining typically unfolds over a limited number of stages, making it reasonable to assume some fixed rule governing when negotiations end.
+Such rules are common, for example, in the interactions between bicameral legislative bodies.
 Taken together, our model may therefore provide a plausible representation of how at least some political bargaining actually occurs.
-Of course, the details of the protocol may not be realistic, but neither are the details of many models in the literature (for instance, consider random ``recognition'' in political economy models).
-If this is granted, then our analysis suggests that the resulting outcomes should conform to our compromise rule.

 The rest of the paper is structured as follows.
-Section~\ref{sec:preferences} introduces the preferences that we consider, derives basic properties used throughout, and lays down the model.
-Section~\ref{sec:result} presents the mechanism, the main result dealing with implementation, and discusses several applications.
+Section~\ref{sec:preferences} introduces the preferences that we consider, derives the basic properties used throughout, and lays down the model.
+Section~\ref{sec:compromise} characterizes the canonical utility representations as being those that allow for interpersonal comparisons, in the sense that we define in the paper.
+Section~\ref{sec:result} presents the mechanism, discusses the main result dealing with implementation, and explores several applications.
 Detailed applications are in Section~\ref{sec:applications}.
-Section~\ref{sec:discussion} relates our findings to the insights of the implementation literature and the bargaining literature.
+Section~\ref{sec:discussion} relates our findings to the insights from the implementation literature and the bargaining literature.
 Section~\ref{sec:conclusion} concludes.